Internships in London

 London is one of the most cosmopolitan cites in the world.
 Thousands of world cultures mingle with British tradition in this metropolis, creating an air of excitement and sophistication.
 London is the cultural capital of the United Kingdom and offers endless attractions: art, theatre, music, and plenty of British politics and history.
 The sheer diversity of London life and culture ensures that internships can be obtained in almost any field.

 A total of 6 credits will post to each student’s KU transcript at the conclusion of the program through the University of Minnesota, CAPA’s school of record.
-Students may transfer each course in as one of several pre-approved courses or go through the regular course approval equivalency process if they wish to receive credit via different academic departments.
+Students may transfer each course in as a pre-approved option (if applicable) or go through the regular course approval equivalency process if they wish to receive credit via other academic departments.

 Students will be housed in apartments with shared bedrooms.
 Apartments will include a kitchen, bathroom, television, wireless Internet connection, and weekly cleaning service (all utilities and linens are included).
 Students will be housed with other students from the program and/or with students from other CAPA programs.